cycfi/q/docs/api.md

    constexpr long double operator "" _pi(unsigned long long int val)
 ```

+## Notes

-There is also a complete set of tables for notes.
-For example:
+There is also a complete set of tables for notes from A[0] (27.5Hz) to Ab[9]
+(13289.75Hz).
+For example, to get the frequencies for each of the open
+strings in a 6-string guitar:

 ```c++
    // 6 string guitar frequencies: